dddrrreee/cs140e-23win/labs/11-equiv-proc/README.md

      A simple option: add bug finding to the single step handler: check that the stack pointer is within the process's stack, that the pc is within the code text segment, and anything else you can figure out.

+     A simple option: add statistics so we have more visibility into what is happening --- how many processes run, how long they took, how many instructions singled stepped, switched, etc.  Answering the question "what happened?" better.

 Extension:
   - I meant to build this but didn't: a massive source of bugs has been